 De Minimus Safe Harbor

 It allows businesses that prepare financial statements to deduct up to $2,500.
 The figure can reach $5,000 if a company uses an applicable financial statement (AFS).
-An AFS is any type of financial statement that is registered by the Securities and Exchange Commission (SEC) or audited by a CPA firm.
+An AFS is any type of financial statement registered by the Securities and Exchange Commission (SEC) or audited by a CPA firm.

-Why Expense Rather Than to Capitalize?
+Why Expense Rather Than Capitalize?